flashg1/SolarCharger/README.md

 Option 2
 --------
-To charge from secondary power source and solar, set minimum charge current or power offset to draw from secondary power source.
-Also need to toggle on secondary power source if charging at night.
+To charge from secondary power source and solar, toggle on "Fast charge" mode.
+Also need to toggle on "Fast charge" mode if charging at night.

 Please also check out the [wiki](https://github.com/flashg1/evSolarCharger/wiki) pages.